 When Hollie Gazzard was horrifically murdered in February 2014, her family wanted something positive to come out of their tragic loss.
 Hollie’s passion for hairdressing led her parents, Nick and Mandy, alongside her sister, Chloe, to form the Trust in order to give opportunities to others that she had been fortunate to have.
 An application was made to the Charity Commission in April that same year and the Hollie Gazzard Trust, a Charitable Incorporated Organisation (CIO) was created.

-The official charitable objectives of HGT are:
+The official charitable objectives are:

 For the public benefit to advance the education (including social and physical training) of people (under the age of 25) in such ways as the Charity Trustees think fit, including: